Terms and Conditions

 8.3 You’ll need to be registered for a Security device at all times to have a Daily Payment Limit above the Maximum No Device Limit.
 If your Daily Payment Limit is above the Maximum No Device Limit and at any time you become deregistered from a Security device, the Daily Payment Limit that applies to you will immediately be reduced to the Maximum No Device Limit.

 8.4 Each User with Approver access must be assigned a Daily Payment Limit.
-The default limit for each User is $1,500 per day.
+The default limit when registering a Business Network for the first Administrator will be $20,000 and subsequent Administrators will have a default limit of $5,000.

 8.5 The Administrators can manage the Daily Payment Limit for each User with Approver access up to the maximum amount available depending on the Security device the Administrator has registered for the User.
 The Administrator will be notified within User administration if the Administrator requests to increase a Daily Payment Limit for a User above the maximum available limit.